SelvamKrishna/DullEngine/README.md

   - Only one scene is processed at any given time.

 Any of the above processors can be used in `dull::config::Processor`.

+## Development Features

+- Use `misc::LayerBuilder` for easier Layer creation.
+- Use `misc::SceneBuilder` for easier Scene creation.
+- Create `core::App` class before handling other engine features.